-When you have multiple campaigns running concurrently where a single user may be eligible for more than one campaign on any given day, you can use the 'campaign prioritization' feature in Blueshift to ensure that a user only gets one campaign, the one with the highest ROI.
-With this feature you can eliminate user confusion and frustration arising from similar messages with slightly different content.
+When you have multiple campaigns running concurrently, where a single user may be eligible for more than one campaign on any given day, you can use the segment prioritization feature in Blueshift to ensure that a user is part of only one campaign with the highest ROI.
+With this feature you can eliminate user confusion and frustration arising from sending similar messages with slightly different content.

 Blueshift determines the priority of a campaign based on the priority of the segment targeted by the campaign.
-Hence the first thing you will need to do is to add a priority to the segments in question.
+To get started, rank the segments according to priority.

-- To rank your segments, click on Segments on the left navigation screen.
+- To rank your segments, click Segments in the left navigation.

-- On the Segments index screen, click on the Prioritize Segments button.
+- On the Segments index screen, click the Prioritize Segments icon.

-- On the Prioritize Segments screen, you will notice 2 sections:
+- On the Prioritize Segments screen, there are 2 sections:

-- Prioritized: Segments in this section cause the campaigns referencing them to be subject to your prioritization guidelines.
-Higher the position of a segment, the higher is its priority.
-You can drag and drop a segment to change its priority.
+- Prioritized: For Segments in this section, the campaigns referencing them are subject to your prioritization guidelines.
+The higher the position of a segment, the higher is its priority.

 Add your triggers, create the journey, and launch the campaign.
-Based on prioritization rules, our platform will inform you whether it will subject the campaign to prioritization rules or not at the time of launch.
+Based on prioritization rules, a message is displayed to inform you whether the campaign is subject to prioritization rules or not at the time of launch.

 - Your campaign prioritization rules work only for one-time and recurring campaigns.
 They don't apply to segment and event triggered campaigns.

-- Moreover, only those one-time and recurring campaigns which use a prioritized segment are subject to your prioritization rules.
+- Only those one-time and recurring campaigns which use a prioritized segment are subject to your prioritization rules.
 You can thus bypass prioritization rules for a one-time or recurring campaign by using a segment without a priority.